Seven Storey Mountain

 Lammers formed a new band in 2001 which he abbreviated Seven Storey.
 The new lineup, featuring Dave Norwood on bass and Chad Kinney on drums, released Dividing By Zero on Deep Elm in 2002.
 The band began a national tour with Local H and Injected in November 2001.
 Seven Storey disbanded shortly thereafter.
 A handful of leftover demo tracks that Lammers recorded on his own were released on a split EP with Brandtson and Camber in 2003.

 Continuing to work on new material over the next couple of years, Lammers re-adopted the original Seven Storey Mountain moniker for a 2007 album, At the Poles, released on Thick Records.
 The album was recorded and performed solely by Lammers, and drew comparisons to Frodus and Fugazi.
 A new live band played shows from 2005-2007 that featured Rich Van Syckel on bass and Dave King on drums.

 May 2015 saw the release of the 7 song EP "A La Mierda".
 Like "At The Poles" this album was written, performed and recorded by Lammers, this time at Fidelity Unlimited Recording in Portland, OR.

+In June 2023, Lammers, aged 50, was found dead alongside the bodies of his parents in what police described as an apparent murder-suicide.